bergmichl/morgenritual/readme.md

 # What it's supposed to be:

-* Powerpoint-like presentation for after waking up
+* Note cards for a daily morning routine

-* Horizontally split screen for navigating back = left, next = right
+* Horizontally split screen for navigating: back > left, forward > right

+* look is inspired by a Powerpoint-like presentation